 Step2: Finding out the matching pages

 The second and the most important step for the search engine algorithm are to look into the index.
 After that picking out the pages that can provide the best answer to the user’s query.
-This step is the most important process for both user and search engines.
+This step is the most important process for both users and search engines.

 The search engines must return the user’s query with the best possible result.
 They have to do it in the fastest possible way.
 It will ensure the popularity of the search engine.
 This will make more users use the search engine.
 Doing so they would make the website owners want their sites to be picked up for more traffic and visits.
 This is the process known by the term matching.